MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 #### 4.2.40.1 Connect to Social Media

-Validation will be successfull if you are able to connect to social media sites.
+Validation will be successful if you are able to connect to social media sites.

 #### 4.2.40.2 Share Calendar Application Through Social Media

-Validation will be successfull if you can share your calendars through social media sites.
+Validation will be successful if you can share your calendars through social media sites.

 #### 4.2.40.3 Share Calendar Through Email

-Validation will be successfull if you can share your calendars through email.
+Validation will be successful if you can share your calendars through email.

 ### 4.2.41 Weather